-- 2 tablespoons dark rum or other liquor (or use water)
+- 2 tablespoons dark rum (or other liquor or water))

 - 2 large egg whites

-- Place the the milk in a pot over medium high heat.
-Scrape the seeds from the vanilla bean and add them to the milk along with the pod.
+- Place 8 oz whole milk in a pot over medium high heat.
+Scrape the seeds from 1 vanilla bean and add them to the milk along with the pod.
 Heat until the milk is scalding hot, but not boiling.

 - Remove 2 tablespoons of the granulated sugar and set it aside.

-- While the milk heats up, whisk together the rest of the sugar with the corn starch and egg yolks.
+- While the milk heats up, whisk together the rest of the sugar with ½ oz corn starch and4 large egg yolks.
 Whisk the hot milk into the egg yolks, then return the mix to the heat.
 Cook the custard over low heat, stirring constantly, until the mixture just begins to boil and thickens.
 Remove from the heat and strain into a clean bowl.
 Discard the vanilla pod or rinse it and set in a bin of sugar to make vanilla sugar.

-- Whip the cream to soft peak and fold it into the chilled custard base.
+- Whip8 oz heavy cream to soft peak and fold it into the chilled custard base.
 Return the bowl to the refrigerator while you prepare the other ingredients.

-- Place the rum (or cool water) into a microwave safe bowl.
-Sprinkle the gelatin in an even layer over the rum and set it aside to bloom.
+- Place 2 tablespoons dark rum (or cool water) into a microwave safe bowl.
+Sprinkle 1 ½ teaspoons plain gelatin powder in an even layer over the rum and set it aside to bloom.

-- Combine the egg whites with the reserved 2 tablespoons of sugar in a heatproof mixing bowl.
-Set the bowl over the pan of almost simmering water (don't allow the bottom of the bowl to touch the water) and heat to 160°F, stirring constantly.
+- Combine 2 large egg whites with the reserved 2 tablespoons of sugar in a heatproof mixing bowl.
+Set the bowl over the pan of almost simmering water (don't allow the bottom of the bowl to touch the water) and heat to 160 °F, stirring constantly.
 Remove the whites from the heat and whip until they are at full peak and completely cooled.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.